ANSSI-FR/rust-guide/src/en/07_ffi.md

 # Foreign Function Interface (FFI)

-Rust approach to interfacing with other languages relies on a strong compatibility with C. However, this boundary is by its very nature **unsafe** (see [Rust Book: Unsafe Rust]).
+The Rust approach to interfacing with other languages relies on a strong compatibility with C. However, this boundary is by its very nature **unsafe** (see [Rust Book: Unsafe Rust]).

 [Rust Book: Unsafe Rust]: https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html

-Functions that are marked `extern` are made compatible with C code at the compilation.
-They may be called from C code with any parameter.
+Functions that are marked `extern` are made compatible with C code during compilation.
+They may be called from C code with any parameter values.
 The exact syntax is `extern "<ABI>"` where ABI is a calling convention and depends on the target platform.
 The default one is `C` which corresponds to a standard C calling convention on the target platform.